crazoter/timetable-pinger-py/README.md

 ## Integrating AWS Lambda & AWS Cloudwatch
 1. Make sure you have an AWS account.
 Using this application uses about ~10k lambda requests per month if you set the scheduler to ping every 5 minutes, so it's definitely still within the free tier.
 With cron jobs you ping every 30 minutes.
 2. Take the zip file and upload it onto AWS lambda.
 You can follow [this](https://docs.aws.amazon.com/lambda/latest/dg/getting-started-create-function.html) to create a function, but you'll need to click Actions > upload zip file to upload it (the UI may change in the future though).
-    * If you want to create your own zipfile (development package) refer to [this](https://docs.aws.amazon.com/lambda/latest/dg/python-package.html#python-package-venv).
+    * If you want to create your own zipfile (deployment package) refer to [this](https://docs.aws.amazon.com/lambda/latest/dg/python-package.html#python-package-venv).
 3. Use AWS Cloudwatch to trigger scheduled lambdas.
 See [this](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/RunLambdaSchedule.html) tutorial.
 You can also use cron (here is a [tool](https://crontab.guru/) for that).
 For my own uses, I used the cron expression `0,30 0-16 * * ? *`.
    * Make sure to account for the GMT offset into your hours parameters. (e.g. Singapore time is GMT+8 and I want to set the inactive times from 00:00 to 08:00 in SG time, so that's 16:00 to 00:00 in GMT time).
    * Note that you can combine commas and ranges in your cron expression.